 Whether it’s baby #1 or #10, I can guarantee you’ll have at least one question to ask your nurse during your stay at the hospital!
 The reality is, no labor is exactly the same, and no baby is exactly the same.

 I can’t tell you how many patients I’ve had comment, “This is SO different from the first time!”, and just like anything in life, with difference comes questions!

 Which is totally OKAY!
-I love answering your questions, that’s one of the MAIN reasons I started this blog.
-I love to educate!
+I love answering your questions, that’s one of the MAIN reasons I created the Mommy Labor Nurse community.
+From my blog content to my birth courses, and over on Instagram – I love to educate!

 Being informed about your delivery will not only make you more confident, but it will also help to ease some of your anxiety.
 Because, let’s face it, giving birth for the first (or tenth) time is nerve-racking for EVERYONE.
 Reading, asking questions, and educating yourself will make it 100 times better, I PROMISE!